broeker/jumpsuit/src/pages/index.md

     complicated to use.
 And way less fun to fly.
   title: ''
 mainbody:
-  content: >
+  content: >-
-    The age of the monolithic CMS and our traditional server-based solutions are dead or dying.
-Modern-day web developers (and the clients we serve) are in the middle of a fundamental shift in how we build and think about the web.[^2] We can now create faster and smarter websites and applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current status quo.
+    The age of the monolithic CMS and traditional server-based solutions is dead or dying.
+We can now create faster and smarter websites and applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current status quo.

-    We are no longer building websites.
+    The reason is that we are no longer building websites.

     We are building user interfaces.

-    The backend has been solved and commoditized.[^6] Our primary focus is now on creating fast and delightful user experiences that are accessible, device-agnostic, and useful.
-Those who fail to recognize and embrace this massive shift in how and what we build will wake up someday soon to find themselves behind the wheel of a horse and carriage as the rest of the world zips by in speedy cars.
+Modern day web developers (and the clients we serve) should now have a singular focus on creating fast and effective user experiences that are accessible, interactive, and device-agnostic.
+The backend has been solved and commoditized.[^6]
   heading: Zoom zoom.
   image1:
     alt: Jumpsuit diagram